Bears vs. Steelers preview: Game picks, bold predictions, how to watch

 Bears 24, Steelers 20

-Everything is telling me to take the Steelers in this Week 12 matchup at Soldier Field.
-Aaron Rodgers potentially playing, the Bears are without their top three linebackers and Pittsburgh’s pass rush can get after the quarterback.
-Caleb Williams needs to be the best player on the field this Sunday.
-That means evading pressure, creating explosive plays downfield, and leading his offense to score touchdowns.
-Bears improve to 8-3 and stay on top of the NFC North.
+Everything is telling me to take the Steelers.
+The Bears are without their top three linebackers, and Pittsburgh’s pass rush can get after the quarterback.
+Caleb Williams needs to be the best player on the field.
+That means evading pressure, creating explosive plays downfield and leading his offense to score touchdowns.
+The Bears do that, improve to 8-3 and stay on top of the NFC North.